femmerling/EmeraldBox/readme.md

     box/bin/pip install <package name>

 # Setup

-clone repository
+You can get EmeraldBox using two ways:
+* Get the stable version from http://emeraldbox.emfeld.com
+* Get the bleeding edge version by cloning this repo.

     git clone https://github.com/femmerling/EmeraldBox.git <project_name>

-EmeraldBox is a localized environment build using virtualenv.
-To adjust the environment settings to your local environment, go to the root EmeraldBox directory and run:
+To get started with EmeraldBox, use terminal and go to the EmeraldBox root folder and run:

     python setup.py

 The setup will then automatically download packages and adjusted your settings.

-If you want to control your project using git do the followings:
+If you clone from git and want to control your project using git do the followings:

 change to directory of <project_name>